IgorSilvestre/br-lib/README.md

 yarn
 ```

-** If you want to use any function just import it to your project.
+**If you want to use any function just import it to your project.
 There are no default imports so you'll need to import it as the same name:**

 Se você quiser usar alguma função, basta importá-la para o seu projeto.
 Eu não faço importações padrão, então você precisará importá-la com o mesmo nome
 ```javascript
 import { function } from 'br-lib'
 ```

-Issues are good but PRs are better =)
+Issues are good but PRs are better =) (Don't break the tests)

+Issues são bons mas PRs são melhores (Não quebrem os testes)